cm4twc-org/cm4twccontrib-template/README.rst

-4. Download the template source available at https://github.com/cm4twc-org/cm4twccontrib-template (click 'Code' then click 'Download ZIP') and place the source in the newly created directory.
+4. Download the template source available at https://github.com/cm4twc-org/cm4twccontrib-template (click 'Code' then click 'Download ZIP') and place the unzipped source in the newly created directory.

 5. Rename the existing Python package using your model name: